-In those days I ended up sleeping with my co-founder more than I was sleeping with my girlfriend: as I learned the hard way, not the best way to earn points with a girl!
-As a friend put it, we were prostitutes (sleeping with each other for money).
+In those days I ended up “sleeping” with my co-founder more than I was sleeping with my girlfriend: as I learned the hard way, not the best way to earn points with a girl!
+I remember a friend making fun of us and calling us prostitutes (sleeping with each other for money)!

 No Mo’ Money— Nov ‘11

 We were really passionate and determined to work on Wedding Snap, but by November, 2011, we had finally ran out of money.

 To make matters worse, Davide, my co-founder, had only ten days before his visa expired.
 We had little left to lose, so we dedicated our last pennies and every last minute of those ten days on a trip to Silicon Valley, to see what is this, so called, Silicon Valley.